Host, Global News Morning

 Since then, she produced and hosted a four-part series giving Canadians a glimpse into the terrifying reality of child sexual exploitation.
 This led to the launch of Winnipeg’s first extensive resource guide for at-risk or vulnerable people.
 Cuciz also produced a series focused on body image, which you can watch here.
 So far, her most memorable moment on the job has been jumping out of a plane with the Canadian Forces SkyHawks.

 In 2016, Cuciz became the host of Global News Morning in Winnipeg.
 Every weekday, live from 6-9 a.m., she speaks with people about their stories and events aiming to make a difference in the community.
 The show’s weekly animal adoption segment ‘Adopt a Pal’ has helped more than 80 rescue dogs find a home after appearing on air.
 Cuciz also produces and hosts a fitness series on Global ‘Get Fit Manitoba’ which empowers people to embrace a healthy lifestyle all year.

-When she’s not preparing for interviews or travelling, Cuciz can be found volunteering at Winnipeg Animal Services.
+When she’s not preparing for interviews, Cuciz can be found planning travels to different parts of the world.
 Every year, she speaks at events including Women As Career Coaches and mentors young women.